mhenke/omaha-playground-collective/README.md

 ### Acceptance Criteria 1

-Given that I am a parent looking for playground information, when I access the playground information feature, then I should be able to view a list of playgrounds in my area with details such as location, facilities, and user ratings.
+Given that I am a parent looking for playgrounds, when I access the playground information, then I should be able to view a list of playgrounds in my area with details such as location, facilities, and rating.

 1. The system should display a user-friendly interface for accessing playground information.
-1. The playground information should be categorized by location, age or XXXX.
+2. Users should be able to easily browse and filter the list of playgrounds.
-1. Each playground entry should include essential details, including its name, address, XXXXX.
+3. The playground information should be categorized by location, age range, rating, and playground surfaces.
-1. Users should be able to easily browse and filter the list of playgrounds.
+4. Each playground entry should include details, including its name, address, age range, shade, and other relevant information.

 ### Acceptance Criteria 2